bruvellu/cephalic-furrow/3-text/furrow.md

 Our work investigates the physical consequences of perturbing the formation of the cephalic furrow in *Drosophila*.
 To comprehend the impact of cephalic furrow defects, we generated fluorescent lines carrying a membrane marker and a loss of function allele for genes known to affect cephalic furrow formation---*btd*, *eve*, and *paired* (*prd*) [@Vincent1997-fa; @Blankenship2001-tm].
 In *prd* mutants, the formation of the cephalic furrow is delayed relative to wildtype embryos [@Blankenship2001-tm], while in *btd* and *eve* mutants, the cephalic furrow is absent [@Vincent1997-fa].
-We imaged mutant embryos *in toto* using lightsheet microscopy with temporal resolution sufficient to capture the tissue dynamics during gastrulation and the relative timing of developmental events in the different genetic backgrounds.
+To capture the tissue dynamics during gastrulation and the relative timing of developmental events, we imaged these mutant embryos using lightsheet microscopy *in toto* and with high temporal resolution.

 Our recordings show differences between the three mutants at the cellular and tissue levels ({@fig:ectopic}a).
 In wildtype embryos, the initiator cells undergo cell shortening and anisotropic apical constriction at the end of cellularization [@Spencer2015-td] ({@fig:initiator}a,b).
 These behaviors are delayed but still present in *prd* mutants.
 The initiator cells in *prd* mutants lack the typical arched profile of the wildtype initiators, but they shorten and apically constrict forming a clear infolding point in the epithelium about six minutes after gastrulation ({@fig:initiator}a,b).
-Differently, the putative initiator cells of *btd* mutants do not shorten, but show a reminiscent degree of apical constriction which creates a small indentation in epithelium of some embryos ({@fig:initiator}a,b, {!@fig:vid-initiator}).
+The putative initiator cells of *btd* mutants do not shorten, but show a reminiscent degree of apical constriction which creates a small indentation in epithelium of some embryos ({@fig:initiator}a,b, {!@fig:vid-initiator}).
 In contrast, *eve* mutants show neither apical constriction nor cell shortening and the epithelium remains flat until about ten minutes after gastrulation ({@fig:initiator}a,b).
 These differences may be associated with apical myosin activity which is present in *btd* but not in *eve* mutants [@Eritano2020-mi].
 Overall, while the behavior of initiator cells is perturbed in the three mutants, the cellular basis for cephalic furrow formation---cell shortening---is only severely disrupted in *btd* and *eve* mutants.